-After you've created a flow and configured the trigger, filters, and messages, you may want to test the first few messages to make sure they look exactly right, especially if the email or SMS contains dynamic variables.
+Learn how to test your flow after you have configured the trigger, filters, and messages.
+You may want to test the first few messages to make sure they look exactly right, especially if the email or SMS contains dynamic variables.
 There are two types of tests you can run:

 - Preview an individual flow email to verify that the content is correct using the built-in email preview tool.
 This tool allows you to preview the email with real data from your account.